ManageIQ/manageiq.org/site/_posts/2018-04-17-embedded-methods.md

 (In an attempt to maintain some sanity, I’m capitalizing words like Method when in the Automate sense, and leaving them lowercase when referring to the wholly unrelated ruby use).

-In my experimentation with [Unit Testing] (<https://github.com/jeffwarnica/manageiq-content-sample-tests>), I’ve developed a reasonable and, I think, future proof process for doing this.
+In my experimentation with [Unit Testing](<https://github.com/jeffwarnica/manageiq-content-sample-tests>), I’ve developed a reasonable and, I think, future proof process for doing this.
 The implementation is very flexible, allows for multiple Methods to be embedded in the caller.
 Otherwise, I think, ad-hoc conventions could cause a lot of trouble if not used with some rigor.

 From the Calling Method, there is a new area in the UI to load in additional Methods.
 You may embed multiple Methods, but the embedding is not recursive; that is, if the target Method is configured to embed Methods, those will not be loaded.

-The method-to-be-Embedded, which I’ll call the Library Method needs no special configuration, though my strategy does require both methods to be coded in the [new style using classes] (<https://github.com/ManageIQ/manageiq-content/issues/8>).
+The method-to-be-Embedded, which I’ll call the Library Method needs no special configuration, though my strategy does require both methods to be coded in the [new style using classes](<https://github.com/ManageIQ/manageiq-content/issues/8>).
 The Library Method couldhave “bare code”, that is, code not even in a ruby method, but that would almost always be a bad idea, as it would run unconditionally and be nigh impossible to troubleshoot.

 The ruby module/module/module namespaces match the Automate Domain/Namespace/Namespace/Class names.
 The Library Method’s name is not relevant.
 It is probably a good idea too, when configuring the calling Method, to always include the Domain Prefix in the method.